MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/other/index.md

 ---
-title: Other articles about Unity targeting UWP
+title: Other articles about Unity targeting Windows 10
-description: Articles about Unity targeting UWP, for Creators, other than initial IDE setup.
+description: Articles about Unity targeting Windows 10, for Creators, other than initial IDE setup.
 layout: LandingPage
 ms.date: 04/19/2019
 ms.topic: article